Q and A’s regarding the Yorkshire Building Society Conveyancing Panel

 from members of the public

-The for formalities of my remortgage has taken place with a loan from Yorkshire Building Society.
-Conveyancing was of an acceptable standard but I feel I should register my dissatisfaction about Yorkshire Building Society.
+Completion of my purchase has taken place with a loan from Yorkshire Building Society.
+Conveyancing was satisfactory but I feel I should register my dissatisfaction about Yorkshire Building Society.
 How do I make a complaint?

-Most lenders have complaints procedures.
-Your first port of call should be one of the Yorkshire Building Society branches or the Customer Care Team at Yorkshire Building Society head office.
-We understand that complaints to Yorkshire Building Society are resolved effectively and efficiently.
-However if you are not satisfied that the matter is resolved you can write to the
+Most banks and building societies have complaints procedures.
+Your first point of contact should be one of the Yorkshire Building Society branches or the Customer Care Team at Yorkshire Building Society head office.
+In most cases complaints to Yorkshire Building Society are sorted out very quickly.
+If you feel that the matter is not resolved you can write to the